 Whether it’s losing sleep for trips to the bathroom or noticing a burning sensation after sex, don’t delay care for uncomfortable symptoms.
 While these things may be common, they aren’t normal, and you don’t need to power through it.

-If you’re experiencing pelvic or sexual health issues, talk to your primary care doctor or OB-GYN.
+If you’re experiencing pelvic or sexual health issues, talk to a primary care doctor or women’s health specialist.